rosaaestrada/rosaaestrada/README.md

 - Leadership
 - Communicative

 Thank you for visiting my profile!
 Feel free to reach out if you want to connect, collaborate on a project, or know of any job openings!
+I'm passionate about learning and growing. 🌱
 <!---
 rosaaestrada/rosaaestrada is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.